 All participants will be required to complete a two-hour, self-paced online training in advance of the virtual instruction, which will be scheduled for about a week later.
 Following the completion of the required training:

-- Participants in the Youth Mental Health First Aid program will complete a five-hour, Instructor led videoconference training typically held in two sessions.
+Participants in the Youth Mental Health First Aid program will complete a six-hour, Instructor led videoconference training typically held in two sessions.

 What the Training Covers